TheBlad768/Sonic-3-Knuckles-Epilogue-Public-Source/README.md

 If you enjoyed games like Contra The Hard Corps, The Adventures of Batman and Robin, Alien Soldier, Rocket Knight Adventures, Gunstar Heroes...This hack is made for you!

-• Hardcore gameplay, tough bosses, unfair to the casual gamers.
+â€¢ Hardcore gameplay, tough bosses, unfair to the casual gamers.

-• Time Attack Set your own records, defeat bosses the fastest and improve your time.
+â€¢ Time Attack Set your own records, defeat bosses the fastest and improve your time.

-• SRAM No need to rewatch the cutscenes again and again - lots of your actions are saved, making it available to start the game right away from the options menu.
+â€¢ SRAM No need to rewatch the cutscenes again and again - lots of your actions are saved, making it available to start the game right away from the options menu.

-• New Sonium minigame A little parody of the game Paprium
+â€¢ New Sonium minigame A little parody of the game Paprium

-• Secrets and easter eggs Can you find them all?
+â€¢ Secrets and easter eggs Can you find them all?

 This hack is my original story.